bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 Column | Description
 -|-
 RunId | The run GUID.
-QueryId | A GUID for the query.
+QueryId | A generated GUID for the query.
 QueryStatement | The query statement that was executed.
 QueryStartDateTimeUTC | The start time of the query (UTC).
 QueryEndDateTimeUTC | The end time of the query (UTC).